spekulatius/PHPScraper/websites/examples/extract-keywords.md

 Not every keyword has the same weight in the ranking-algorithms of search engines.
 A mix of several factors and SEO-signals decides on the weight a search engine assigns to a word.
 Frequency of words, length of the texts, and variations such as synonyms can lead to different weighting.

-The PHPScraper library allows you to get an indication of keyword weights in the form of scores:
+PHPScraper allows you to get an indication of keyword weights in the form of scores:

 ```PHP
 $web = new \spekulatius\phpscraper();